 “Dear Brian O’Doherty,Here is my article, short enough and I apologize; I hope you can accept him [sic] and it will be in a sufficient harmony with the issue you...

-TEMPORARILY OUT OF STOCK The decade 1982-92 was a difficult time for Irish women.
-The 8th amendment to the constitution passed in 1983 made it not just illegal to obtain...
+The decade 1982-92 was a difficult time for Irish women.
+The 8th amendment to the constitution passed in 1983 made it not just illegal to obtain an abortion in Ireland...

 The latest body of work by Dublin-based photographer Dragana Jurišić, an on-going series comprising five fascinating chapters due to culminate into a fictionalised biography.
 Combining text and photography, appropriated imagery intermingles...